 Can I apply for the program in the Spring semester?

-The program only accepts students for the Fall semester.
-Application deadline is January 1st.
+NO. The program only accepts students for the Fall semester.
+The application deadline is January 15th.

 How long do I have to complete the program?

 Students are required to complete the program in seven years, if they enter with a relevant master’s degree, or in eight years, if they enter without a master’s.
-A realistic expectation for completing the program is four to five years.
+A realistic expectation for completing the program is five years.
+Funding is only provided for the first five years of study.

 Do most graduates enter the academic field?